1

 I was part of the team that designed Genentech’s “World of BioOncology” convention booth for ASCO.
 The team included the Managing Director, the V.P.
 Creative Director, the Director of Technology, and the Director of Client Services.

-In addition, I designed the storyboards for the animations displayed on the large overhead canopy shown in the photos below.
+I designed the storyboards for the animations displayed on the large overhead canopy shown in the photos below.
 I also created the interactive activities featured on the digital panels located throughout the booth.